mmistakes/made-mistakes-jekyll/_drafts/paperfaces-retrospective.md

 ## The Strange and the Unique

 When my project was picked up by a few high profile designers and developers it spread pretty far through those circles.
 Drawing as  many bearded dudes in flannel shirts as I have, any time something different came up I was thrilled.
-These just happened to be my favorite portraits completed in the last two years.
+Here's a small sampling of my favorite portraits from the last two years that stand out from the rest:

 <ul class="th-grid">
   <li><a href="{{ site.url }}{% post_url /paperfaces/2012-09-20-mike-ftw-portrait %}"><img src="{{ site.url }}/images/paperfaces-mike-ftw-twitter-150.jpg" alt=""></a></li>